gaganB2/Quarterly-Report/README.md

 The application has four user roles with different capabilities:

   * **Student:** Can log in, view their submission dashboard, and add, edit, or delete their own S-series report records.
-  * **Faculty:** Can log in, view their submission dashboard, and add, edit, or delete their own T-series and S1.1 report records.
+  * **Faculty:** Can log in, view their submission dashboard, and add, edit, or delete their own T-series report records.
   * **HOD (Head of Department):** Has all the permissions of a Faculty member, but can also view all submissions from every user within their specific department.
   * **Admin:** Has full access to the system.
-They can view all submissions from all departments and access the administrative dashboard to manage users and departments.
+They can view all submissions from all departments, manage users and departments, and access the `S1.1` form for result analysis.

 ---